List of Elamite kings: Awan dynasty (c. 2500 – c. 2100 BC)

 The Awan dynasty is the earliest known royal dynasty of Elam.
 "Awan" was a native Elamite term, referring mainly to modern Khuzestan but also perhaps to the entire Elamite kingdom.
 Its use as a dynastic name comes from both Old Babylonian sources, which designated the kings of the earliest Elamite dynasty as belonging to the "Awan dynasty", and a native Elamite king list of the Awan and succeeding Shimashki dynasties.
 The rulers preceding Hishep-ratep and Luh-ishan fall into the Early Dynastic period, though their historicity beyond appearing in the king list cannot be verified.
-If real, the first king mentioned in the king list (Peli) could speculatively be placed sometime in between c.
+If real, the first king mentioned in the king list (Peyli) could speculatively be placed sometime in between c.
 2550.
 The Awan dynasty was not an entirely contiguous family line and was for a little over a century interrupted by governors appointed by the Akkadian Empire.